Coaches do not need to be in uniform but being dressed similarly to team colors is strongly encouraged.

 There will be no automatic outs if a player is removed due to an injury.

 Just because one team uses the EH does not mean the opposing team is required to use it.
 The EH feature is OPTIONAL.

 In the case of weather and a tight schedule, the tournament directors reserve the right to modify or shorten the tournament.

 YOU MUST BE COVERED BY YOUR TEAM OR LEAGUE INSURANCE POLICY TO PARTICIPATE IN OUT OF TOWN TOURNAMENTS.

-Home/away is detnoted on the schedule for pool play.
+Home/away is determined by a coin flip in pool play.
 During playoffs, the better seed will be the home team.